micutil/M5Burner_Mic/README.md

 ## Licence

-The M5Burner_Mic app itself is [CC BY](https://creativecommons.org/licenses/by/4.0/) Miono (https://github.com/micutil/M5Burner_Mic).
+The M5Burner_Mic app itself is [CC BY](https://creativecommons.org/licenses/by/4.0/) Micono (https://github.com/micutil/M5Burner_Mic).
 You may distribute M5Burner_Mic as an installer for your program in your archive.

 ## Special thanks